Elsie Stephenson: Career

-When she had completed her nursing training with the British Red Cross, Stephenson worked overseas with the Red Cross both before and after the Second World War.
+When she had completed her nursing training with the British Red Cross, Stephenson worked overseas with the Red Cross before and after World War II.
 This included working with Yugoslavian refugees in Egypt, in Italian refugee camps, in a mobile hospital for displaced Yugoslavian refugees in Germany and on an advisory board for child welfare in post-war Berlin.

 From 1947 to 1948, Stephenson held a Florence Nightingale Scholarship for the study of public health administration at the University of Toronto.

 Stephenson also worked in the American zone in Germany for the Red Cross and went on to work in Singapore, North Borneo, Brunei and Sarawak.
 The Glasgow Herald reported that, here, she was the first white woman to have been seen in one community and she delivered a baby to a 'headhunter' in another.

-After leaving the Red Cross, she assumed the position of County Nursing Officer for East Suffolk in 1948; this was at the very beginnings of the NHS.
+After leaving the Red Cross, she assumed the position of County Nursing Officer for East Suffolk in 1948; this was at the beginnings of the NHS.
 This was followed by a position in community nursing in Newcastle upon Tyne in 1950.
 Here, Stephenson participated in a research project which was published in 1956 as the Jameson Report, "An Enquiry into Health Visiting" - the report led to reform within health visiting.
 The Jameson Report had a particular focus on maternal mental health.

 Her appointment as founding Director of the Nursing Studies Unit at the University of Edinburgh in June 1956 shocked members of the Scottish nursing community due to her lack of university education and teaching experience.
+Gladys Beaumont Carter who had an academic and nursing background had undertaken the research that led to the creation of the unit but she had become ill that year.

 In her post as Director, Stephenson oversaw a new training scheme that expected students to graduate in an arts or humanities discipline before taking their nursing qualification.
-In 1964 a degree programme in Nursing was established, as well as a school for overseas students, which was supported by the World Health Organization.
+In 1964, a degree programme in Nursing was established, as well as a school for overseas students, which was supported by the World Health Organization.

 Stephenson supervised nursing students including Annie Altschul (co-supervised with Henry Walton), whose MSc thesis was completed in 1967, and her influence was acknowledged by Audrey John.

 Family life

 On 14 November 1964, Stephenson married William Henry Gardner, son of the printer, William John Gardner.
-Stephenson and Gardner had met at the Stockholm Red Cross conference in August 1948.
+Stephenson and Gardner met at the Stockholm Red Cross conference in August 1948.